istqborg/istqb_product_template/sample-exam/question-04.md

 ## question
 Given the following test activities and tasks:

-A) Test design
+1. Test design
-B) Test implementation
+2. Test implementation
-C) Test execution
+3. Test execution
-D) Test completion
+4. Test completion

-1. Entering change requests for open defect reports
+A) Entering change requests for open defect reports
-2. Identifying test data to support the test cases
+B) Identifying test data to support the test cases
-3. Prioritizing test procedures and creating test data
+C) Prioritizing test procedures and creating test data
-4. Analyzing discrepancies to determine their cause
+D) Analyzing discrepancies to determine their cause

 Which of the following BEST matches the activities with the tasks?

 ## answers
-a) A-2, B-3, C-4, D-1
-b) A-2, B-1, C-3, D-4
-c) A-3, B-2, C-4, D-1
-d) A-3, B-2, C-1, D-4
+a) 1D, 2A, 3B, 4C
+b) 1B, 2A, 3C, 4D
+c) 1D, 2B, 3A, 4C
+d) 1C, 2B, 3A, 4D

 ## justification
 The correct pairing of test activities and tasks is:

-A) Test design – (2) Identifying test data to support the test cases
+1) Test design – (B) Identifying test data to support the test cases
-B) Test implementation – (3) Prioritizing test procedures and creating test data
+2) Test implementation – (C) Prioritizing test procedures and creating test data
-C) Test execution – (4) Analyzing discrepancies to determine their cause
+3) Test execution – (D) Analyzing discrepancies to determine their cause
-D) Test completion – (1) Entering change requests for open defect reports
+4) Test completion – (A) Entering change requests for open defect reports

-Thus:

-a.
-Is correct
-b.
-Is not correct
-c.
-Is not correct
-d.
-Is not correct
+Thus: a) Is correct